M4GNV5/Geschwindigkeitsficken/README.md

 ## Geschwindigkeitsficken - Speedfuck

+[Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) is an esoteric (aka joke) programming language invented by Urban Müller in 1993.
+This project aims at compiling and more importantly optimizing code written in Brainfuck.

 ### Name

-The name originated in a skype cheat many years ago. [@Webfreak001](https://github.com/WebFreak001) had the idea of writing an optimizing brainfuck compiler calling it "Speedfuck" - a translator bot automatically translated it to "Geschwindigkeitsficken" from the german words for Speed (Geschwindigkeit) and the colloquial word for having Sex (ficken).
+The name originated in a skype cheat many years ago. [@Webfreak001](https://github.com/WebFreak001) had the idea of writing an optimizing brainfuck compiler calling it "Speedfuck" - a translator bot automatically translated it to "Geschwindigkeitsficken" from the german word for Speed (Geschwindigkeit) and the colloquial word for having Sex (ficken).

 ### Compiling